-Unit root test was done using ADF in e-views and the following results were obtained
+Unit root test was done using ADF in e-views and the following results w ere obtained

-Variable Estimation level ADF statistic test ADF value (1 critical 5%) Status LNDPIV 1 st difference -6.394726 -3.5217 7 Stationary LNLIR 1 st difference -3.792280 -3.5217 7 Stationary
+Variable Estimation ADF test ADF critical Status level statistic value (5%) LNDPIV 1 st difference -6.394726 -3.5217 1 Stationary LNLIR 1 st difference -3.907869 -3.5217 , Stationary

-ADF value of the first differenced data on deposit interest rate and domestic private investment which are -4.506525,-6.394726, -3.792280 and -3.907869.
+ADF value of the first differenced data on real interest rate and domestic private investment was a value of -3.907869.
 Data on all variables first differenced are less than the macKinnon critical value at 5% significance level.
-The unit root test for DPIV and LIR had to be differenced twice to become stationary.
-The ADF value for the second differenced data .This value was less than the MacKinnon value of -3.5217, hence stationary.
+The unit root test for DPIV and RIR had to be differenced twice to become stationary.
+The ADF value for the second differenced data had a value less than the MacKinnon value of -3.5217, hence stationary.